lucasbrambrink/loadAsync/README.md

-# loadAsync.js
+# orderedAsync.js

-This library is designed to maximize page performance by removing javascript from the initial page load.
-It loads `<script>` resources
-asynchronously (and thereby leverages concurrency in the browser) but still guarantees load order
+This library is loads `<script>` resources asynchronously (and thereby leverages concurrency in the browser) but still guarantees load order
 (in cases where one resource depends on another).
+It is designed to maximize page performance by removing javascript from the initial page load.

 It is well established that loading javascript asynchronously improves page performance.
 Dynamically adding `<script>` tags